Newsletter

 Ryan: At Chimaera?

-There’s a curatorial fellowship from CFEVA and Alan’s Lane together.
-They’re pooling their money and whatnot.
+Roberta: Finally, this is an opportunity.
+There’s a curatorial fellowship from CFEVA and Allen’s Lane Art Center, together.
+They’re pooling their organizations.
 This is for artist-curators and curator curators.
-It’s called the RMMB curatorial Fellowship in honor of the life and memory of Rebeccah Milena Maia Blum, a celebrated curator of Berlin-based gallery.
+It’s called the RMMB curatorial Fellowship in honor of the life and memory of Rebecca Milena Maia Blum, a celebrated curator of a Berlin-based gallery with a Philly connection.

 And that is it for me.
+Over to you, Ryan.

 I hope you were able to get out.
 The weather is starting to turn into a nice direction it feels like.
-Here’s, fingers crossed,
+Here’s fingers crossed,

 Roberta: 17 degrees above normal though.
 That is something to make Note of.
 17.

 Ryan: I feel like two weeks ago we were 17 under, so it’s, it’s a little bipolar.
 It’s just bouncing around.
-There are some great openings this week.

 There are shows that are ongoing right now that opened at the beginning of the month that are having their openings, particularly at Crane.
 And that area along American.
 There is a lot of new openings because of second Thursday, which is happening this week.
 But I’m just going to point out a few things and I also want to try to stay ahead as well.

 It’s coming up on the 15th.
 It’s, it’s also a gallery exhibit.
 This will be at Philadelphia Small Works Gallery.
 That’s 1609 North Delaware Ave.
-The opening is the 15th and it runs just the what week through the 22nd.
+The opening is the 15th and it runs through the 22nd.
 The show is at seven, so take a look at that.
 That one’s going to be really interesting and also see my upcoming conversation with Armstead Dickerson about that.

 We really appreciate that.

 Roberta: I want to ask about the Syrian prisoners.
-Yeah.
 Were they prisoners in the United States or in Syria?

 Ryan: In Syria, yeah.
 They were prisoners in Syria in a prison called Sednaya, which Amnesty International dubbed the Human slaughterhouse.
 So the writeup is that they were using makeshift instruments, crafted from food scraps, clothing threads, and other prison materials.
-Wow.
-Pretty amazing.
-Yeah.

 Ryan: It says they have seven musicians that will be featured at this event.